SW La. nightlife calendar: There’s always something to do - American Press

 Coushatta — CrossRoads Festival, 1 p.m.
 July 19; tickets $30.

-Crying Eagle Summer Concert Series July 10: Bag of Donuts; Aug.
+Crying Eagle Summer Concert Series — Aug.
 23: Rusty Metoyer & The Zydeco Krush; Sept.
 20: Cryrs.

 L’Auberge — Rodney Carrington, 8 p.m.
 July 26, tickets start at $70; George Lopez, 8 p.m.
 Aug.
 30, tickets start at $76; “I Love the 90s Tour,” noon Aug.
 31, tickets $41; Roots and Boots: Aaron Tippin, Sammy Kershaw and Collin Raye, 8 p.m.
 Sept.
 6, tickets start at $57.